azigazisipi/udacity-log-analysis/README.md

 ### To Run

 Download `newsdata.sql` from Udacity course page.
+Download the Udacity virtual machine configuration into a fresh new directory and start it from there.
 Launch Vagrant VM by running `vagrant up`, you can the log in with `vagrant ssh`

 To load the data, use the command `psql -d news -f newsdata.sql` to connect a database and run the necessary SQL statements.